stevetowers08/leadflow/docs/ERROR_HANDLING_MIGRATION_GUIDE.md

 import { useErrorHandler } from '@/hooks/useErrorHandler';

 // New
 import {
   Result,
   ResultBuilder,
   isSuccess,
   isFailure,
-  AppError
+  AppError,
 } from '@/types/errors';
 import { useAsyncOperation } from '@/hooks/useEnhancedAsyncOperation';
 import { enhancedErrorHandler } from '@/utils/enhancedErrorHandler';